I love rowing machines. But it’s difficult to say what's the best compact rowing machine because different people have different needs.

 As I just mentioned, there are a few critical questions to first ask yourself before buying a compact rowing machine.

-When it comes to rowing machines, there are five main categories, including:
+When it comes to rowing machines, there are five main categories with a different resistance system, including:

 Keep in mind that the kind of resistance a machine uses does have an impact on its size and how big its footprint will be when in use.
 For example, a water rowing machine isn't likely to be compact.
+An air rower is also likely to take up more space.
 It will lack the ability to fold and store easily.

 This will really determine what kinds of features you can expect to enjoy on your rowing machine.
 Low-end models tend to go for under $300, while the higher-end machines could run you more than $600.